A Plea to the GOP

 The GOP made in-roads into the Hispanic community in the 2000 and 2004 election cycles.
 It is not surprising.
 The GOP’s commitment to economic freedom and opportunity, the protection of the unborn, support for traditional marriage, and even educational choice resonates with the Hispanic community.

-The reversal of this trend in 2006 and 2008 was the direct result of extremist policy positions (e.g., support for mass deportations) and inflammatory rhetoric about immigration and specifically immigrants that repelled Hispanics.
+The reversal of this trend in 2006 and 2008 was the direct result of extremist policy positions (e.g., support for mass deportations) and inflammatory rhetoric about immigrants that repelled Hispanics.
 Republicans do not have to compromise their principles to attract the Hispanic vote.
-We proved that in 2000 and 2004!
+We proved that in 2000, 2004, and again in 2010!

-My fellow Americans!
-My fellow Republicans!
-I pray you will be moved to consider what I have said and give it a fair hearing.
+My fellow Americans, fellow Republicans, I pray you will be moved to consider what I have said and give it a fair hearing.
 I believe this is the right approach on principle and politics.
-We cannot afford to be excluded from the levels of control in Washington one more election cycle.
+Republicans must take control of all three “houses” in Washington DC.
+We cannot afford to lose elections in 2012.
 Looking at the polls today, it is clear that Democrats have done themselves great harm by pursuing a radical left-wing agenda.
-But it will not be enough for Republicans to simply expect voters to coming running back to them.
+But it will not be enough for Republicans to simply expect voters to come running back to them.
 The GOP needs to offer clear principles and clear solutions.
 A sound immigration policy is critical.
 It cannot be “amnesty,” nor can it be “deportation.”
 We need an immigration solution that will unite the GOP!

 I pray God will move us to do what is necessary to right the wrongs in our great land.
 Stop the slaughter of the unborn.
 Defend us from evil, and move us to “do unto others.”